 A great analogy for the SEO is that it picks up momentum like a freight train.
 It can be slow and gradual but once it’s up and running it’s full steam ahead.
 But what would happen if that SEO freight train fell off the tracks?
 Everything would be derailed and picking up that momentum would take time.
 That’s what happens when you hire a web development firm that doesn’t design a website with SEO in mind.

 I have seen a well orchestrated content cluster strategy start to gain momentum only to have the website migrated to a proprietary content management system (CMS) and watch it fall off the tracks.
-If you’re wondering what that looks like see the image below.

 So what happened?
 The website’s blog was in a sub-folder on the root domain and they moved the blog from the root domain to a sub-domain.